1805864/CS220-AU-portfolio/index.md

 <br>

-## KEY RESPONSIBILITIES AND ACHIVEMENTS
+## KEY RESPONSIBILITIES AND ACHIEVEMENTS
 *	Assessing individuals’ needs, situations and support networks to determine their goals in a non-judgmental manner.
 *	Providing person-centred counselling to support clients on issues relating to grief, anxiety, trauma, domestic violence, anger, bereavement, stress, depression and abuse.
 *	Assisting individuals to adjust to changes and challenges in their lives.